alelorca/benchmark_rubik_2-3/README.md

 The output is a CSV list of values which can easily be translated into a graph for comparison purposes.

-The amount of RAM needed is around 2GiB per instance.
+The amount of RAM needed is around 400 MiB per instance.

 ## Usage